isaacmirandacampos/Brain/zettelkasten/How use technology to apply Data Driven Design.md

 ### Onboading app Rentbrella
 The rate of users read the onboarding, abandon the onbarding in the middle and the persons don't read the onboarding.
 Know the time of a user use to withdraw in GC after skip onboarding, abandon in middle step and when complete the onboarding.
 Help us to understand the effectiveness the onboarding and make the decision about change the actual onboarding to an apply a guided onboarding.
 **Tools:** heatmap and Applications monitor.
-**Example of goals:** Improve the medium time of new users the machine (we can attack the onboarding unread, onboarding medium or simplify the users.)
+**Goals example:** Improve the medium time of new users the machine (we can attack the onboarding unread, onboarding medium or simplify the uses.)
 ### SLA of operation team
 We can create a dashboard on murdock to known the medium time of OS be resolved or allocated.
 It's can be filtered by type of OS, operation group, third party service and region.
 We can known if a group or operator has difficult for a specific OS and to research the reason.
 **Tools:** business analytics